aditi-malav/Playlist-Management-System/README.md

-# Playlist-Management-System
+# Playlist-Management-System (C++)

 ## Overview
-A C++ playlist management system implemented using a **singly linked list**.
+A menu-driven playlist management system implemented using a singly linked list.
-The project focuses on **correctness, safe transformations, and state recovery** rather than UI complexity.
+The project emphasizes **structural correctness, controlled mutations, and safe state recovery** rather than UI complexity.

 ---

-## Design Philosophy
+## Code Organization & Responsibilities

+### `playlist.h`
-- Treat the playlist as a **mutable linked structure**
+- Defines the `Node` structure representing a song
-- Separate **user operations** from **system-level validation**
-- Prioritize **data safety and recoverability** after transformations
+- Declares all playlist operations and system utilities
+- Acts as the contract between user interaction and core logic

 ---

-## Core Features
-- Add / delete songs at any position
-- Shuffle, reverse, and de-duplicate playlist
-- Undo support using **state snapshots**
-- Loop detection using **Floyd’s Cycle Detection Algorithm**
-- Explicit memory management to avoid leaks
+### `playlist.cpp` — Core Logic
+Contains all linked list operations and system-level utilities.

 ---

-## Undo Mechanism
-- Undo is implemented via **deep copy snapshots**
-- Before every transformation, the current playlist state is saved
-- Undo restores the most recent valid state
-- Prevents reliance on inverse operations
+#### Playlist Construction & Modification
+- `addSongAtHead`
+- `addSongAtEnd`
+- `addSongBefore`
+- `addSongAfter`
+- `deleteSong`

+These functions mutate the linked list while maintaining pointer correctness.

 ---

-## Loop Detection
-- Detects cycles using Floyd’s algorithm
+#### Playlist Transformations
+- `shufflePlaylist`
-- Can identify:
+- `reversePlaylist`
-  - whether a loop exists
-  - starting node of the loop
-  - loop length
+- `removeDuplicates`

-- Implemented as a **structural safety check**, not user input behavior
+These are **destructive operations** that change playlist structure and are therefore integrated with the undo mechanism.

 ---

-## Playlist Operations
+#### Structural Validation Utilities
-- Add song:
+- `hasLoop`
-  - at head
+- `findLoopStart`
-  - at end
+- `loopLength`
-  - before a given song
-  - after a given song
-- Delete song from any position
-- Print playlist
+- `findIntersection`

-- Supports song names with spaces (`getline`)
+These functions do **not rely on user input**.
+They are designed as **system-level safety checks** for linked list integrity, similar to classical linked list problems.

 ---

-## Transformations
-- Shuffle playlist
-- Reverse playlist
+#### Memory Management
-- Remove duplicate songs
+- `freePlaylist`

+Ensures:
+- all dynamically allocated nodes are deleted
+- no memory leaks occur during undo or program exit

 ---

-## Memory Management
+## Undo Mechanism (State Restoration)

+Undo is implemented using a **stack-based snapshot approach**.

+- A global `stack<Node*> history` stores previous playlist states
+- Before every destructive transformation:
+  - a **deep copy** of the current playlist is created
+  - the copy is pushed onto the stack
+- Undo operation:
+  - frees the current playlist
+  - restores the most recent snapshot from history
-- All nodes are dynamically allocated and explicitly deallocated
+- All stored snapshots are explicitly deleted on program exit

+This design avoids complex inverse logic and guarantees correctness.

+---

+## `main.cpp` — Control Flow
+- Implements a menu-driven interface
+- Separates user interaction into:
+  - Insert / Delete operations
+  - Transform operations
+  - Analysis operations
-- `freePlaylist()` ensures safe cleanup
+- Manages undo integration and memory cleanup
-- Undo history is fully cleared on program exit
-- Designed to avoid memory leaks and infinite traversal

 ---